-If you’re looking to buy a baby monitor, it’s wise to first check out what deals are available.
-So we’ve put together today’s best discounts and sales, and here is how you can save:
+If you’re looking to buy a baby monitor, it’s wise to look for a special deal.
+So we’ve put together today’s best discounts and sales that you can take advantage of today:

 Need more information?
 Read on: